metaleap/vscode-appz/libs/cs/readme.md

 Hides this input UI.
 This will also fire an [QuickInput.onDidHide](https://code.visualstudio.com/api/references/vscode-api#QuickInput.onDidHide) event.

-`return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.
+`return` ── A thenable that resolves when this call has completed at the counterparty and its `InputBoxBag` result obtained.

 ##### Parameters

 This method has no parameters.

-<a name='M-VscAppz-InputBox-OnDidAccept-System-Action{VscAppz-InputBoxState}-'></a>
+<a name='M-VscAppz-InputBox-OnDidAccept-System-Action{VscAppz-InputBoxBag}-'></a>
 ### OnDidAccept(handler) `method`

 ##### Summary